- Click Here

 Insurance adjusters will also make false assumptions about the severity of your disability, arguing that you should be able to do more than you are claiming to be capable of.
 They can require that you submit further documentation proving your disabling condition.

-If you seek the assistance of a disability insurance lawyer at Mirian Law Firm, we will be able to examine your denial to determine the insurance company’s reason for turning down your claim and then move forward accordingly to obtain the benefits you deserve.
+If you seek the assistance of a disability insurance lawyer at Blackacre Law, PC, we will be able to examine your denial to determine the insurance company’s reason for turning down your claim and then move forward accordingly to obtain the benefits you deserve.

 Appealing Your Denied Claim